Maaamouni/honeypot/README.md

 Logging is the **first component** to be implemented in any honeypot, as it's the core for data collection and analysis.

+#### SSH Server

+* We use paramiko library to build a SSH server
+* Attempted usernames and passwords
+* Uploaded files or download attempts
+* Executed commands

 ---

 ## 🎯 Project Scope